moorepants/dissertation/davisbicycle.rst

 -----------------------------

-The analog accelerometers and rate gyros typically have specifications for the sensitivity and the zero bias :math:`z`, where both are ratiometric (i.e. scale with respect to the supply voltage :math:`V_s`).
+The analog accelerometers and rate gyros typically have specifications for the sensitivity and the zero bias :math:`z`, where both are ratiometric.
 The sensitivity gives the linear relationship of the output voltage for a given acceleration or rate.
 The zero bias is the output voltage of the sensor for zero acceleration or rate for a given supply voltage.
 For example

 .. math::